Safeguarding Children as Victims and Witnesses

-Section 98(1) of the Children Act 1989 provides that in proceedings under part IV or V of the Act (e.g. care, supervision, emergency protection orders) no person should be excused from giving evidence on any matter or answering any question put to him in the course of his giving evidence, on the grounds that doing so might incriminate him or his spouse of an offence.
+Section 98(1) of the Children Act 1989 provides that in proceedings under part IV or V of the Act (e.g. care, supervision, emergency protection orders), no person should be excused from giving evidence on any matter or answering any question put to them in the course of their giving evidence, on the grounds that doing so might incriminate their spouse/civil partner of an offence.

-Section 98(2) provides that a statement of admission made in such proceedings shall not be admissible in evidence against the person making it, or his spouse, in proceedings for offences other than perjury.
+Section 98(2) provides that a statement of admission made in such proceedings shall not be admissible in evidence against the person making it, or their spouse/civil partner, in proceedings for offences other than perjury.